CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/Text/split-text/split-text-block.md

 ***

-### Split Text into a list of String Values using a comma Separator (keeping empty entries and trimming entries)
+### Split Text into a list of String Values using a comma Separator (keeping empty entries but trimming entries)

 This example will split the text `" 1 , 2,3 ,,"` into a list of [String][] values, using the comma separator (i.e. `","`) to determine where to split, and keeping empty entries (i.e. `""`) but trimming whitespaces (i.e. `" 1 "` would become `"1"`).